mitsumotocs/pherret/README.md

 #### Tell ClassLoader where to load classes from

-ClassLoader will load class files according to PSR-4.
+ClassLoader will load class files according to PSR-4 (sort of).
 If your directory and namespace is like:

     /path/to/src/
     [Acme]